johnno1962/injectionforxcode/README.md

 Injection is a plugin for Xcode that allows you to "inject" Objective-C code changes into a running application without having to restart it during development and testing.
-After making a couple of minor changes to the applications "main.m" and pre-compilation header the application connects to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
+After making a couple of minor changes to the applications "main.m" and pre-compilation header your application connects to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
 For changes to a class to be applied, the class is converted into a category for inclusion into these bundles.